svhawkins/czech-verb-conjugator/README.md

 3. This conjugator is naive.
 It cannot recognize whether the word given is actually an existing Czech verb.
 That being said, it **will** attempt conjugate non-Czech words such as *racket*, *gadget*, *habit*, *snout* and so forth since they **look** like verbs.
 This also includes Czech nouns that look like verbs.

 4. This conjugator does not conjugate all verbs correctly.
 However, it is able to conjugate properly for the majority of cases and for common irregular verbs.

+5. All verbs are considered by default imperfective.
+This may lead to incorrect present + future conjugations.

 # Further information: